PROFESSIONAL DRUMMER / PERCUSSIONIST

 Hello and welcome.

-Imogen Ryall's re-imagining of Joni Mitchell's "Mingus" album is officially released in late September on the Rubicon Jazz label.
+Imogen Ryall's re-imagining of Joni Mitchell's "Mingus" album was officially released in late September on the Rubicon Jazz label.
 The album launch gig (on August 6th, at Pizza Express Soho) was a great success, packed with an appreciative crowd.
 We hope to play this music more widely in 2024.

 I'm in a book !
 David Harvey - father of cool cat bassist Jon Harvey - photographed 90 musicians in London and interviewed some of them, including me.
 It's called "The Look Of Jazz" and provides an interesting snapshot (sorry) of a part of the London scene around now and the opinions and backgrounds of some of those in it.